Members

 (2) Members may only resign from the Association as of December 31 or June 30 each year.
 Members who wish to resign must notify the Board accordingly at least one month in advance.
 Where such notice is submitted less than one month prior to the resignation date, it will not become effective until the next resignation date.
 The postmark on the letter of resignation shall be used to determine whether such a notice is sent in time.

-(3) The Board of the Association may expel a member who falls more than six months into arrears in paying membership dues despite two written payment reminders indicating a reasonable period for late payment.
+(3) The General Assembly may expel a member who falls more than six months into arrears in paying membership dues despite two written payment reminders indicating a reasonable period for late payment.

-(4) The Board of the Association may also decide to expel a member from the Association due to severe violations of other member obligations.
+(4) The General Assembly may also decide to expel a member from the Association due to severe violations of other member obligations.

 (5) In response to a motion from the Board, the General Assembly may revoke an honorary membership for the reasons listed in Par.
 4.

-(6) In cases where membership is terminated the affected member loses all entitlements.
-The obligation to remit any unpaid membership dues will remain unaffected.
-The membership fee will not be refunded.
+(6) In cases where membership is terminated, the obligation to remit any unpaid membership dues will remain unaffected.

-(4) All Members are obliged to make every reasonable effort to promote the interests of the Association and to avoid any actions which would be detrimental to the reputation or objectives of the Association.
+(2) Members are obliged to make every reasonable effort to promote the interests of the Association and to avoid any actions which would be detrimental to the reputation or objectives of the Association.
 Members are required to observe the Statutes of the Association as well as the decisions and resolutions taken by the organs of the Association.
-Full and Extraordinary members are obliged to pay their membership dues in a timely manner and in the amount set by the General Assembly.
+Full and special members are obliged to pay their membership dues in a timely manner and in the amount set by the General Assembly.